Luki120/Lilium/README.md

 ## Why

-* Well, the objc runtime features are great, but should also be handled with caution since it's dark juju.
-This should not be considered safe at all and it's mainly for myself, **SO USE WITH CAUTION, I'M NOT LIABLE FOR ANYTHING THAT MAY HAPPEN TO YOUR DEVICE DUE TO INSTALLING LILIUM, THE SOFTWARE IS PROVIDED 'AS IS'.**
+* Because the Objective-C Runtime features are great, however they should be handled with caution since it's dark juju.
+This should not be considered safe at all and it's mainly for myself, **SO USE WITH CAUTION, I'M NOT LIABLE FOR ANYTHING THAT MAY HAPPEN TO YOUR DEVICE DUE TO INSTALLING LILIUM, THE SOFTWARE IS PROVIDED 'AS IS'.
+READ THE [LICENSE](#license).**

 ## I want to use it

-* Alright, sure go ahead, this is open source software so I won't stop you.
-However, as it is right now it won't compile.
+* Alright sure, however as it is right now it won't compile.
 First of all, without linking against SpringBoard & SpringBoardHome, the tweak would throw undefined symbols.
-One would think that linking the frameworks is enough, well it isn't.
-Apple added a safety check(?) so that if you aren't an 'allowed client' you can't extend classes from private frameworks in a category (which is how Lilium works), the compilation will stop and tell you exactly that.
-You can get around it though by just going to `$THEOS/sdks/YOUR_SDK/System/Library/PrivateFrameworks/SpringBoard.framework` and editing the .tbd file.
-At the very top of the list, there's the list of allowed clients, you just add the name of the tweak there and it should magically compile.
+One would think that linking the frameworks is enough, well it isn't. iOS devs added a safety check(?) so that if you aren't an 'allowed client' you can't extend classes from private frameworks in a category (which is how Lilium works), so the compilation will stop and tell you exactly that.
+You can get around it though by just going to `$THEOS/sdks/YOUR_SDK/System/Library/PrivateFrameworks/SpringBoard.framework` and edit the .tbd file.
+At the very top there's a list of allowed clients, you just add the name of the tweak there and it should compile.
 Same thing for SpringBoardHome.<br>
 Cc: Uroboro for suggesting the possibility that such list could be there.

 ## Contributing

 * Contributions are more than welcomed, but should follow this etiquette:

+	* If you're a contributor with write access to this repository, you **should NOT** push to main branch, preferably push to a new one and *then* create the PR.
+	* Keep commit titles short and then explain them in comments or preferably in the commit description.
 	* Push small commits (e.g if you changed 2 directories, commit one directory, then commit the other directory and only THEN push)
-* Keep commit titles short and then explain them in the comments or the description.
-* If you're a contributor with write access to this repository, you **should NOT** push to main branch, preferably push to a new branch and *then* create the PR.

 ## LICENSE